TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_10.md

 #PID<0.26.0>
 ```

 Processes in Elixir rely on messages for communication with one another.
-The function that implemends the sending of a message is `send` and the code block used for handling different messages is `receive do` if a message is not handled, the execution of the code continues uninterupted.
+The function that implements the sending of a message is `send` and the code block used for handling different messages is `receive do` if a message is not handled, the execution of the code continues uninterrupted.

 Example:

 ```
 def report() do
   receive do
-    "cat" -> IO.puts("watch your languange")
+    "cat" -> IO.puts("mind your language")
     msg -> IO.puts("Received #{msg}")
   end
   report()